2. Orthorectifying CORONA Satellite Imagery#

 USGS Earth Explorer#

 Uncorrected CORONA imagery is available through the USGS Earth Explorer.
 To access imagery, create a free account, and select a location on the map.
 Click Data Sets and choose the Declassified Data options.
 Click Results.
 Only some imagery is available for download, while the rest have not been scanned digitally.
-Download the imagery and metadata.
+Download the imagery by clicking the Download Options button and refer to the metadata under Show Metadata and Browse.

 Stitching Imagery#

-Hugin can be used to stitch the CORONA imagery into a single transect.
+Hugin is a free program that can also be used to stitch the CORONA imagery into a single transect.
 Load images in order (I have had best results with lens type: Orthographic).
 If the Camera and Lens window pops up, click Cancel if you do not have the metadata.
 You may get the option to mask out portions of the photo (optional).
 Then, Align images, and if successful, Create panorama.
+Stitching in Hugin can fail, unfortunately, especially when using a Mac.

-Add the resulting panorama to an ArcGIS Pro map.
 Check the panorama carefully for any errors.
-If necessary, stitch the imagery with different parameters in Hugin.
+If necessary, stitch the imagery with different parameters.

 Point